SyncfusionExamples/WPF-Diagram-Examples/Samples/Snapping/SnappingLineForNodeOnly/README.md

 # Snapping line for node alone sample

-This sample demonstrates how to enable the snap line for node alone
+This sample demonstrates how to enable the snap line for node alone.
+Explore more details about the WPF Diagram control refer to the following URL : [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram)

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/snapping/definesnapping